Linear systems¶

 Hence the linear system \(\mathbf{S}\mathbf{x}=\mathbf{b}\) with \(\mathbf{b}=\begin{bmatrix} 1\\0\end{bmatrix}\) has infinitely many solutions.
 For many other choices of \(\mathbf{b}\) the system can be proven to have no solutions.

-Don’t use the inverse
+Don’t use the inverse¶

 Matrix inverses are indispensable for mathematical discussion and derivations.
 However, as you may remember from a linear algebra course, they are not trivial to compute from the entries of the original matrix.
 While it can be done numerically by computer, it almost never is, because when the goal is to solve a linear system of equations, the inverse is not needed—and the process of finding it is slower than solving the original problem.

 Julia does have a command inv that finds the inverse of a matrix.
-But, as demonstrated in Interpolating the population of China, in order to solve a linear system of equations, you should use backslash (the \ symbol, not to be confused with the slash / used in web addresses).
+But, as demonstrated in Interpolating the population of China, in order to solve a linear system of equations, you should use backslash (the \

-Triangular systems
+Triangular systems¶

 The solution process is especially easy to demonstrate for a system with a triangular matrix.
 For example, consider the lower triangular system